adriendod/behavioral-cloning/README.md

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road.
+Training data was chosen to keep the vehicle driving on the center of the road.
+I drove the car using the mouse on my personal computer to get more precise steering data.
+Doing so in the cloud was too laggy to drive properly.
+I used the 3 camera to train the network.
+The side camera were used to create "recovery" images to help the car get back to the center of the road when it's drifting to the side.
+I added or substracted 0.1 to the steering to the data associated to the side images (code line 34).

+![alt text][image2]

+The adding of the side cameras was key, this is what helped the model perform to its best.
+Before using them, the car was unable to recover from bad positionning and would get off the road on certain turns.

 ### Model Architecture and Training Strategy